 Fortunately, there’s an app for this as well.
-Startup Manager allows you to identify and eliminate apps that automatically start along with your phone—without costing a dime.
+Startup Manager [No Longer Available] allows you to identify and eliminate apps that automatically start along with your phone—without costing a dime.

 The app is simple to use.
 After installing and opening the app, you’ll see all the apps that automatically start along with your device.
 If you spot an application that you do not need, you can remove or disable the app by long-pressing (touching and holding) until a context menu appears.